 Bulimia (boo-LEE-me-uh) nervosa, commonly called bulimia, is a serious, potentially life-threatening eating disorder.
 People with bulimia binge eat.
 This means people feel like they've lost control over their eating.
 They eat large amounts of food in one sitting.
 This often occurs in secret, and they often feel very guilty and shameful.
-Then they try to get rid of the extra calories in an unhealthy way, such as vomiting or misusing laxatives.
+Then they try to get rid of the food and extra calories in an unhealthy way, such as vomiting or misusing laxatives.
 This is called purging.

-- Fasting, restricting calories or avoiding certain foods between binges
+- Fasting, limiting calories or not eating certain foods between binges.

-- Using dietary supplements or herbal products excessively for weight loss.
+- Using dietary supplements or herbal products for weight loss.
 These products can be dangerous.

 When to see a doctor

-If you have any bulimia symptoms, seek medical help as soon as possible.
-If left untreated, bulimia can severely impact your health.
+If you have any bulimia symptoms, seek medical help right away.
+If left untreated, bulimia can severely affect your physical and mental health.

-Talk to your primary care provider or a mental health professional about your bulimia symptoms and feelings.
-If you're reluctant to seek treatment, confide in someone about what you're going through, whether it's a friend or loved one, a teacher, a faith leader, or someone else you trust.
-He or she can help you take the first steps to get successful bulimia treatment.
+Talk to your primary healthcare professional or a mental health professional about your bulimia symptoms and feelings.
+If you're not sure if you want to seek treatment, talk to someone about what you're going through.
+This could be a friend or loved one, a teacher, a faith leader, or someone else you trust.
+This person can help you take the first steps to get help.

 Helping a loved one with bulimia symptoms